ramp-eu/STAR/README.md

 on digital simulation, vision system support and repeatability of cobotic paths to perform detailed stitching/ taping paths.

+##Solution
+Our solution consists the deployment of a single Techman 12 cobot mounted on a large table with two defined spaces (vision system selection area and stitching/ taping area).
+The function of the is to pick (using a vacuum gripper) the acoustic parts from selection area, present the part to a stitching machine or taping machine.
+The robot then guides the part through either machine while a coordinated operation edge tapes or stitches the part.
+Finally, the cobot will place the part down for manual removal and QC checks.

 ## Install

 During this project we have used Omron Sysmac Studio for PLC programming,